krbnite/deep-learning-nanodegree/MiniProjects/siraj-mem2mem-chatbot/README.md

 ## GRU Notes
-A GRU cell is like a LSTM cell, but uses only 2 gates ("update" and "reset"), making it more computationally efficient.
+A Gated Recurrent Unit (GRU) is like a LSTM cell, but uses only 2 gates ("update" and "reset"), making it more computationally efficient.

 * Update Gate: u[i] = sigmoid(W[u]x[i] + U[u]h[i-1] + b[u])